lodist/Mushroom-Classification-Ensemble-Learning/README.md

         convert_to_tflite(model_path)
     ```

 8. **Apply models to make predictions**: Predictions are made using all trained models, each specializing in a subset of classes.
 The results from these models are combined using an ensemble approach, where probabilities are aggregated to identify the top predictions.
-This method enhances prediction reliability and overall accuracy by leveraging the strengths of individual models.

     ```python
     top_3_predictions = predict_ensemble(image_path, model_paths, 'class_names_split.pickle')
-    ```
-    or
-    ```python
-    top_prediction = get_top_prediction(top_3_predictions)
     ```

 ## Results